Cluster Lifecycle¶

 Node Sizing - The resources available to GKE worker

-, for example.
-When workload resource profiles drastically differ, it might make sense to use separatenode pools
+cluster, it might make sense to have morenodesof a smaller instance type with the fasterpd-ssddisk typethan fewer large instances sharing the slowerpd-hdddisk type, for example.
+When workload resource profiles drastically differ, it might make sense to use separatenode poolsor even separateclusters. -

 Horizontal Pod Autoscaler - The built-in capability of scaling